robertaicenogle/Cryptocurrencies/README.md

 Module 18: Unsupervised Machine Learning and Cryptocurrencies

 ## Project Overview
-This project involves the use of
+This project involves the use of unsupervised machine learning to use on a cryptocurrencies dataset.

 ## Resources
 - Data Source: